project-agent-upskill/project-agent-upskill.github.io/README.md

 # ABC Tutoring prototype

-A friendly, static prototype for Dana’s tutoring service.
+A friendly, static prototype for a tutoring service.
 Parents can filter tutors, open a profile, request a time, and see a pending confirmation.
-Dana’s admin view can approve requests and manage availability.
+Admin can approve requests and manage availability.
 Prototype data is stored in the browser with `localStorage`.

 ## Run it locally